What could happen next?

 Here's what you should know now:

-Multi-decade (20- to 30-year) drought cycles are normal for our arid region
+20- to 30-year drought cycles are normal for our arid region.

-SRP has been proactive in managing our surface water and groundwater supplies conjunctively, which has allowed us to ensure there is a reliable supply of water for the Valley through many dry years.
-Our water managers plan for an extended dry period every year with the goal of achieving water supply certainty and avoiding surprises.
+SRP has been managing our surface water and groundwater supplies together, which has created a reliable supply of water despite many dry years.
+Our water managers plan for an extended dry period every year so we can ensure certainty for the Valley's water supply and avoid surprises.

-Combined, these wells can provide just under 50% of the water of the water delivered by SRP during a year.
+SRP's 270 wells can provide just under 50% of the water delivered by SRP in a year.

-SRP constitutes only one portion of the region's water mix, along with those from the Valley’s municipalities and Central Arizona Project.
-SRP continues to work in conjunction with those entities and the Arizona Department of Water Resources to plan for the region's future water needs.
+SRP makes up for just a portion of the region's water mix, along with supplies from Valley cities and Central Arizona Project.
+SRP continues to work with these organizations and the Arizona Department of Water Resources to plan for the region's future water needs.

 SRP is always looking for ways to save water.
 There are things you can do at home too.